DimCrimson/dimcrimson.github.io/_tabs/about.md

 ---

 ### Sara SENDID / @DimCrimson
-Cybersecurity Engineer | Cloud Security Explorer ☁️
+Cybersecurity Engineer 🛡️ | Cloud Security Explorer ☁️ | Ocassional Ace Ventura 🐾

+I’m a cloud security engineer with a habit of wandering into rabbit holes in my free time.
+This space captures those explorations — the odd bugs, the lessons learned, and the simple insights worth sharing.

 On a path of endless learning...

-Roller skating 🛼, cats 😺 & tea 🍵 galore...
+Video games 🎮, roller skates 🛼, cats 😺 & tea 🍵 galore...